DaJoker29/worldbuilding-project-omd/Strahd Notes/SESSIONS/Session 51 - 11.07.2024.md

 **Silvery Barbs and Misty Step used.**

 **Attuned Items**:
-- Arcane Grimoire
+- Illusive Grimoire
-- Scarf of Sh
+- Scarf of Shielding
+-

 Toad frozen solid.
 We solved a puzzle box last session.